 Similar in design to the Outsunny, the Coldcreek also has many of the same great features, like two basins and a removable faucet.
 It also has plastic covers to go over the basins to provide more counter space.
 This is especially useful for gourmet camp chefs that need to chop lots of vegetables, but it’s also handy for basic storage space when the camp kitchen is not in use.

 The frame on the Coldcreek is especially stable, with sturdy crossbars connecting the legs to the tabletop.
 Out of any of the table-style camp sinks, this one has one of the highest weight capacities.
 That being said, it’s a fairly heavy table, coming in at 33 lbs.
-The large tabletop makes it one of the less portable models too, being 41”x26”.
+The large tabletop makes it one of the less portable models, being 41”x26”.
 This is hard to fit in anything besides a pickup truck.

 One of the biggest complaints with Coldcreek’s table design is its faucet hose fitting.
 It’s a ¾ inch iron pipe fitting, which is not compatible with standard garden hoses.
 You’ll need a small and inexpensive adaptor to bridge the gap.
-Given that this table is slightly more expensive than the Outsunny, this is unnecessary oversight could be a real dealbreaker.
+Given that this table is slightly more expensive than the Outsunny, unnecessary oversight could be a real dealbreaker.

 The Ozark Trail is an odd duck as far as camping sinks go.
 It has no faucet – the washbasin is just a small plastic tub off to the side of the counter area.
-The counter space itself is rather small, being about the same size as a large cooler’s lid.
+The counter space itself is small, being about the same size as a large cooler’s lid.
 Underneath the counter is a storage space with fabric walls and a roll-down door.
 In between the counter and the washbasin is a small wire rack that can be used for drying dishes and silverware.

 The counter space has a metal windscreen surrounding it, which is actually pretty useful for cooking on a gas camp stove.
 It’s not a feature you see very often either.
 There’s even a small opening in the windscreen for your propane tank’s hose.
 With a stove occupying most of the counter space, there’s really nowhere to do any kind of food prep.
 You’ll need to do your chopping on a picnic table.